asbjornh/use-spring-effect/README.md

 npm install use-spring-effect
 ```

-Spring dynamics are a great alternative to the traditional duration/easing model of web animation.
+Spring dynamics are a great alternative to the traditional duration/easing model of UI animation.
 There are lots of good alternatives out there, like `react-motion`, `react-spring` or `animated`.
 Most of these, however, rely on React state.
-Running animations through state in React can sometimes come at a significant performance cost, as React attempts to evaluate a huge subtree 60 times per second.
+Running animations through state in React can sometimes come at a significant performance cost, as React desperately attempts to evaluate huge subtrees 60 times per second.

 `use-spring-effect` attempts to solve this problem by exposing a spring as a side effect rather than through state.
-If this makes you uncomfortable there is also a stateful `use-spring` included.
+If this makes you uncomfortable there is also a stateful `useSpring` included.

+If you're not sure what spring animation is, Cheng Lou has an [excellent talk](https://www.youtube.com/watch?v=1tavDv5hXpo) about it.

 ## TDLR usage